-20. It is established by the petitioner through Ex.P4 the certificate issued by the first respondent that he had been in service at the first respondent establishment for about three years and it is also established by the petitioner that no domestic enquiry was conducted against the petitioner by the first respondent management and even did not give any show cause notice before refusing employment.
-The first respondent management has not followed any procedure and not conducted any departmental enquiry before discharge him from service though he had been in service for about three years.
+20. It is established by the petitioner that he is the worker of the first respondent establishment and no domestic enquiry was conducted against the petitioner by the first respondent management and even does not show-cause notice before employment.
+Further, the first respondent management has not followed any procedure and not conducted any departmental enquiry before discharge him from service though he had been in service for about three years.
 The worker can be removed from service if, he has committed any misconduct or misbehavior only after conducting the domestic enquiry.
-Admittedly, in this case no domestic enquiry was conducted by the first respondent management before refusal of employment.
-Therefore, the first respondent management is liable to reinstate him since it has not followed the principles of natural justice in terminating the petitioner.
-Furthermore, at the time of raising the industrial dispute by the petitioner over his non-employment against the first respondent management, the first respondent establishment was existing factory and that therefore, it is to be held that the industrial dispute raised by the petitioner over his non-employment against the first respondent management is justified as the first respondent establishment has not properly terminated the petitioner by conducting domestic enquiry in accordance with the principles of natural justice and hence, the petitioner is entitled for reinstatement at the first respondent establishment.
+Admittedly, in this case no domestic enquiry was conducted by the first respondent management before discharging the said employee.
+Therefore, the first respondent management is liable to reinstate him since, it has not followed the principles of natural justice in terminating the petitioner.
+Furthermore at the time of raising the industrial dispute by the petitioner over his non-employment against the first respondent management, the first respondent establishment was the existing factory and that therefore, it is to be held that the industrial dispute raised by the petitioner over his non-employment against the first respondent management is justified as the first respondent establishment has not properly terminated the petitioner in accordance with the principles of natural justice and hence, the petitioner is entitled for reinstatement at the first respondent establishment.
 However, the first respondent establishment was taken over by the second and third respondent Banks and sold to the fourth respondent management and hence, the petitioner cannot be reinstated in the first respondent establishment and hence, the petitioner is not entitled for any order of reinstatement at the first respondent establishment and hence, an Award cannot be passed against the first respondent to reinstate the petitioner into service as employee.